Prof. Taorui Guan 關韜睿教授

 Biography

-His academic credentials include an S.J.D. and an LL.M. from the University of Virginia School of Law.
-During his doctoral studies, he received the Chinese Government Doctoral Scholarship.
-He also earned an LL.M. in Intellectual Property Law from Renmin University of China, where he was named a Distinguished Graduate and was awarded a National Scholarship for Graduate Students.
-His initial degrees, a BA in Business English and an LL.B., were obtained from Guangdong University of Foreign Studies, where he was the recipient of the National Scholarship for Undergraduate Students and the First Class Scholarship for two years running.
+Dr. Guan holds an S.J.D. and an LL.M. from the University of Virginia School of Law, where he received the LL.M.
+International Scholarship and the China Government Scholarship.
+He also earned an MPhil in Intellectual Property Law from Renmin University of China, where he was named a Distinguished Graduate and awarded a National Scholarship for Graduate Students.
+His initial degrees, a B.A. in Business English and an LL.B., were obtained from Guangdong University of Foreign Studies, where he received the National Scholarship for Undergraduate Students and the First Class Scholarship for two consecutive years.

-Having successfully passed the Chinese Judicial Examination, Dr. Guan is also a member of the New York State Bar.
+Dr. Guan is admitted to the New York State Bar and has passed the Chinese National Judicial Examination.
 His professional affiliations include membership in the Chinese Law Society.

 Publications